 Upon completion of this professional development activity/course, you will be able to:

-- Describe some characteristics of a classroom where discourse is valued
+- Describe characteristics of a classroom where discourse is valued

 - Identify areas of strength and weakness in your current teaching with respect to classroom discourse